cerndb/SparkPlugins/README.md

     - Instruments the Hadoop S3A client.
     - Note: this requires custom S3A client implementation, see experimental code at: [HDFS and S3A custom instrumentation](https://github.com/LucaCanali/hadoop/tree/s3aAndHDFSTimeInstrumentation)
     - Spark config:
+      - Use this with Spark 3.1.x (which uses hadoop version 3.2.0)
       - `--conf spark.plugins=ch.cern.experimental.S3ATimeInstrumentation`
       - Custom jar needed: `--jars hadoop-aws-3.2.0.jar`
         - build [from this fork](https://github.com/LucaCanali/hadoop/tree/s3aAndHDFSTimeInstrumentation)